Kitware/dive/client/README.md

 The client is broken into 4 main folders which separate different parts of the system.
 * **Vue Media Annotator**
   * Location: ./src
-  * Description: The basic annotator which uses a JSON data in conjunction with media URLs (image or video) to draw and edit annotations within a web component.
+  * Description: The basic annotator which uses a JSON data structure in conjunction with media URLs (image or video) to draw and edit annotations within a web component.
   * Items specific to the Web or Desktop Instance aren't included in this directory.
 * **DIVE Interface**
   * Location: `/dive-common`
-  * Description: Interface surrounding the media annotator.
+  * Description: Interface surrounding the media annotator and Vue utility plugins for keyboard commands and prompting users.
 Organization of the lists of tracks/groups.
 Provides UI to import/export data and run pipelines/training on the data.
 * **Web Application**
   * Location: `/platform/web-girder`
-  * Description: Web/Girder specific code such as API interfaces and girder-web-components for viewing folders and data from a Girder backend.
+  * Description: Web/Girder client specific code such as API interfaces and girder-web-components for viewing folders and data from a Girder backend.
+All backend code for the Girder Application is written in Python and is in the ../server directory (outside of the ./client directory).
 * **Desktop Application**
   * Location: `/platform/desktop`
+  * Description:  The desktop application uses Electron and interfaces directly with files on the user desktops.
+To replicate the functionality of the Girder Application and expressJS server is used with similar endpoints as Girder.
+There are additional NodeJS functins to manage serving files and running pipelines/training on datasets.
   * Backend
     * Location: `/platform/desktop/backend/server.ts`
-    * Description:  Contains the information to replicate the functionality of the girder server for electron.
+    * Description:  Contains the ExpressJS server to replicate the functionality of the girder server for electron.
       * **Native**
         * Location: `/platform/desktop/backend/native/`
         * Description:  Replicates functionality for managing data import/export and for running pipelines/training and other tasks.